mimblewimble/grin/CONTRIBUTING.md

 # Find Us

-When you are starting to contribute to grin, we really would appreciate if you come by the gitter chat channels.
+When you are starting to contribute to grin, we really would appreciate if you come by one of the community channels.

-In case of problems with trying out grin, before starting to contribute, there's the [grincoin#support](https://keybase.io/team/grincoin) on Keybase.
-Write there about what you've done, what you want to do, and maybe paste logs through a text paste webservice.
+* Join the development discussion on [Telegram](https://t.me/grindevelopment).

-* Please [join the grincoin#general  on Keybase](https://keybase.io/team/grincoin) to get a feeling for the community.
+* Join the [grincoin team on Keybase](https://keybase.io/team/grincoin) for community and support channels.
-* And see the developers chat channel [grincoin#dev  on Keybase](https://keybase.io/team/grincoin) if you have questions about source code files.
-  If you explain what you're looking at and what you want to do, we'll try to help you along the way.
+* Join the discussion on the [Forum](https://forum.grin.mw).
 * See `docs/*.md` and the folder structure explanations, [the wiki](https://github.com/mimblewimble/docs/wiki) and the official [Grin documentation](https://docs.grin.mw/).
-* Further information and discussions are in the [Forum](https://forum.grin.mw), the [website](https://grin.mw), the [mailing list](https://lists.launchpad.net/mimblewimble/) and news channels like the [Reddit/grincoin](https://www.reddit.com/r/grincoin/) and a (mostly unfiltered!)
-Twitter bot that collects headlines, mailing list posts, and reddit posts related to Mimblewimble/Grin: [@grinmw](https://twitter.com/grinmw)

 ## Testing

-Run all tests with `cargo test --all` and please remember to test locally before creating a PR on github.
+Run all tests with `cargo test --all` and please remember to test locally before creating a PR against `staging`.

-### Check Travis output
+### Check CI output

-After creating a PR on github, the code will be tested automatically by Travis CI, and from the results you'll get a red or green light.
-The test can take a while, and you'll have a "yellow traffic light" on your PR until Travis CI is done testing.
+After creating a PR, the code will be tested automatically by CI.
+The test can take a while, and your PR may remain pending until CI is done testing.

 ### Building quality